WallarooLabs/wally/examples/python/word_count/README.md

 ## Reading the Output

-There will be a stream of output messages in the first shell (where you ran `nc`).
+There will be a stream of output messages in the Shell 2.

 ## Shell 5: Shutdown